batect/batect.dev/docs/using-batect-with/ci/circleci.md

             - node_modules/
 ```

-...and then reuse it in each job:
+This can then be reused in each job:

 ```yaml title=".circleci/config.yml"
 build: